 Coyote meat nutrition

-Coyote meat is well known for its low fat and cholesterol content which makes it more nutritious than supermarket meats.
-It is for instance very rich in proteins and riboflavin.
-The game meat furthermore has high-quality amounts of zinc and iron content that your body can benefit from.
+Coyote meat is renowned for being low, in fat and cholesterol making it a healthier choice compared to supermarket meats.
+It is particularly rich, in proteins and riboflavin.
+Additionally this game meat contains amounts of zinc and iron that can contribute to your well being.

 The legality surrounding coyote hunting